overmane/WEB-My-Security-Log/README.md

 ---

 ## Research Overview
 SQL Injection remains one of the most critical web vulnerabilities.
-During this lab series, I systematized various discovery and exploitation methods—ranging from classic `UNION`-based techniques to stealthy `Time-based` vectors.
+During this lab series, I systematized various discovery and exploitation methods — ranging from classic `UNION-based` techniques to stealthy `Time-based` vectors.

 ### 1. Structural Reconnaissance (Union-Based)
-* The initial step involves determining the number of columns using the `' ORDER BY X--` technique[cite: 1].
+* The initial step involves determining the number of columns using the `' ORDER BY X--` technique.
-* Column types are then verified by injecting `UNION SELECT NULL` to find fields that accept string data[cite: 2].
+* Column types are then verified by injecting `UNION SELECT NULL` to find fields that accept string data.
 This is crucial for successful data exfiltration.

 ### 2. Database Fingerprinting
 The payload syntax varies significantly across database management systems: